Skip to Content

 Network monitoring and protection

-Systems within AWS are extensively instrumented to monitor key operational metrics.
+Systems are extensively instrumented to monitor key operational metrics.
 Alarms automatically notify operations and management personnel when early warning thresholds are crossed on key operational metrics.
 An on-call schedule is used so personnel are always available to respond to operational issues.
 This includes a pager system, so alarms are quickly and reliably communicated to operations personnel.

 Jitterbit Operations and Support teams work with Engineering to handle any incidents or issues related to Jitterbit-developed software or infrastructure.
 All critical issues are identified and discussed during daily calls among the teams.
 Postmortems are documented after any significant operational issue, regardless of external impact, and root cause analysis (RCA) reports are drafted so the root cause is captured, and corrective and preventative actions are put in place.